Can I be Heart-Centred and still be successful?

 1. Get clear on your values at the outset

 Do the work early on to get clear on your highest personal values.
-Mine include respect, fairness, honesty and authenticity.
-Make a decision that you won’t compromise those values in the name of business success for any reason – even if a mentor or “expert” tells you to.
-With so much advice out there and so many different types of people teaching how to do business, it’s important for you to be able to trust your own internal navigation system and getting clear on your values upfront will help you to do just that.
+Mine include integrity, respect, fairness, honesty and authenticity.
+Make a decision that you won’t compromise those values in the name of business success for any reason — even if a mentor or “expert” tells you to.
+With so much advice out there and so many different types of people teaching how to do business, it’s important for you to be able to trust your own internal navigation system, and getting clear on your values upfront will help you to do that in times where you feel conflicted or could easy stray off the path.

 2. Find methods of marketing and sales that feel in alignment with those values.